samuelgjekic/SamiCustomGPT/README.md

 - **Easy Integration**: Built on the [ LLPhant](https://github.com/theodo-group/LLPhant) framework and OpenAI PHP Client library, SamiCustomGPT offers seamless integration with existing systems and workflows.

+- **Session based Conversation Memory**: SamiCustomGPT has access to the whole conversation during a session, which gives it the possibility to learn and get to know more about the user and have deeper conversations.

+-  **Knowledgebase from URLs**: With SamiCustomGPT you can easily fetch knowledgebase data from web URLs, such as your own website, the chatbot will use this data to answer the users questions in a better way.

 ## Getting Started

 To get started with SamiCustomGPT, clone the repository to an empty folder using the following command: